jaschutte/linux-watermark/README.md

-# Linux Watermark
+# Winyux Watewmawk
-A simple program essential to the Linux ecosystem.
-Adding clear and readable guidelines on the screen for activating your Linux system.
+A simple pwogwam essentiaw to the *boops your nose* Winyux ecosystem.
+Adding clear and weadabwe ;;w;; guidewinyes on the *boops your nose* scween fow activating youw Winyux system.

 # Motivation
-I've been using Linux myself for the past few years, and I have noticed a large increase in piracy in the Linux ecosystem.
-I felt it necessary to take actions against this rampent piracy by making a simple watermark visible on screen for all unverified systems.
+I've been using Winyux mysewf fow the *boops your nose* past *notices buldge* few years, and I have nyoticed a wawge incwease in piwacy in the *boops your nose* Winyux ecosystem.
+I fewt it n-n-nyecessawy to take actions against this wampent piwacy by making a UwU simple watewmawk visibwe on scween fow all unvewified systems.

-# Actual info
+# Actuaw info

-I've not yet bothered with making a proper build system or anything, there's a `sh` script embedded inside of the shell.nix file.
-You could extract that and use it to build & run this for yourself.
-Maybe later I'll come back and make a proper build for this, until then, you're on your own!
-Or use nix, lol.
+I've nyot yet >w< bothewed with making a proper b-buiwd system ow *whispers to self* anything, thewe's a `sh` scwipt embedded inside of the *boops your nose* sheww.nyix fiwe.
+You c-couwd extwact that and use it to b-buiwd & wun this fow yourself.
+Maybe watew I'll come back and make a proper b-buiwd fow this, untiw then, you'we on youw own?!!
+Ow use n-nyix, wow.

-## Build dependencies
+## Buiwd dependencies
-- wayland
+- waywand
-- wayland-protocols
+- waywand-pwotocows
-- wlr-wayland (needed for wlr-layer-shell-unstable-v1)
+- www-waywand (-(-(nyeeded fow www-wayew-sheww-unstabwe-v1)

-## Runtime dependencies
+## W-Wuntime dependencies
-A wayland compositor supporting wlr-layer-shell-unstable-v1.
+A >w< waywand compositow suppowting www-wayew-sheww-unstabwe-v1.

-This includes al wlroots based compositors and Hyprland.
-For other compositors, check if they implement wlr-layer-shell-unstable-v1.
+This includes aw *screams* wwwoots based compositows and Hypwwand.
+Fow othew compositows, check if they impwement www-wayew-sheww-unstabwe-v1.